Union Pacific Railroad

 What Was Bunker M Fuel?

-In Cinthia Priest's book about Union Pacific diesel locomotives (The Union Pacific Diesel, Volume One, By Dr. Cinthia Priest, 1999, ISBN 0-9651896-3-5), on page 181, the text claims that the 1-30 class burned bunker M fuel oil - a lighter grade than Bunker C. Tom Lee’s book (Turbines Westward, By Thomas R. Lee, 1975, ISBN 0-916244-01-6) makes no such statement indicating that they used the heavier fuel up to the end.
-Any idea who is right?
+In Cinthia Priest's book about Union Pacific diesel locomotives (The Union Pacific Diesel, Volume One, By Dr. Cinthia Priest, 1999, ISBN 0-9651896-3-5), on page 181, the text claims that the 1-30 class burned bunker M fuel oil - a lighter grade than Bunker C. Tom Lee's book (Turbines Westward, By Thomas R. Lee, 1975, ISBN 0-916244-01-6) makes no such statement indicating that they used the heavier fuel up to the end.
+Who is right?

-The use of heated Bunker C as a fuel meant that heat built up under the walkways, so the modified GP9 units were equipped with open metal grating applied as walkways to dissipate excess heat.
+The use of heated heavy fuel as a fuel meant that heat built up under the walkways, so the modified GP9 units were equipped with open metal grating applied as walkways to dissipate excess heat.
 Also included was a two-stage fuel filter, located between the air compressor and the equipment rack in the rear of the carbody interior.
 The larger fuel tank forced one of the twin, GP9 air reservoirs to be mounted cross-wise in the area just ahead of the battery boxes at the front of the locomotive.

 The larger fuel tank forced the air cooling coils from the normal GP9 location under the walkway, out to the right side of the modified locomotive.
 The large fuel return line was located on the left side of the new fuel tank.
 Later modifications to the 300 class included the same 2400-gallon fuel tank as a simple increase in fuel tank size.
 This modification used the same design as the heavy fuel tank, but lacked the heating coils and large return line.
 All of the units originally equipped to burn heavy fuel were later changed to burn diesel fuel, but retained the larger fuel tank.